melwitt/melwitt.github.io/_posts/2022-10-04-how-scheduling-works-in-nova.md

 to fulfill the request.
 Placement will return at most [`[scheduler]max_placement_results`][3] resource providers from the Nova scheduler configuration.
-The setting defaults to `1000` results that are in an undefined but determinstic order.
+The setting defaults to `1000` results that are in an undefined but deterministic order.
 If random ordering is desired, set [`[placement]randomize_allocation_candidates`][4] to `True` in the Placement service configuration.